dmyers2004/deploy/readme.md

 # Deploy

+Deploy is used to provide project specific deploy "tasks".
+By default deply will look in the directory you are currently in for a deploy.json file.

-Deploy is used to build project specific deploy "tasks".
-Each task can have one or more shell script commands as well as call other tasks.
+Each task is one or more shell script commands and can also call other tasks among other built in commands.

-You can then run differnt tasks simply by adding there name
+You can then run a task by simply supplying the tasks name

 ```
 deploy complete